roshan/ben-mini.github.io/_posts/2024-06-22-root-canals-and-bill-gates.md

 ### Key Takeaways

 **Don't Panic:** Beyond war and meteorites, very little can change our lives overnight.
 Such change requires investment, skilled labor, and repeated failure.
-Take solace in knowing you have no idea what this process will make the world will look like in ten years.
+Take solace in knowing you have no idea what this process will make the world look like in ten years.

 **Learn What's Boring:** Slow, boring, incremental progress is found in research papers and Discord channels.
 Get off the eye-grabbing, mainstream newsfeeds and into niche blogs and communities that are immersed in the boring.
 Personally, I enjoy Jack Clark's [Import AI](https://jack-clark.net/) as a source for the latest AI news.